Diane Humetewa: Federal judicial service

-On September 19, 2013, President Barack Obama nominated Humetewa to serve as a United States District Judge of the United States District Court for the District of Arizona, to the seat vacated by Judge Mary H. Murguia, who was elevated to the United States Court of Appeals for the Ninth Circuit on January 4, 2011.
+On September 19, 2013, President Barack Obama nominated Humetewa to serve as a United States district judge of the United States District Court for the District of Arizona, to the seat vacated by Judge Mary H. Murguia, who was elevated to the United States Court of Appeals for the Ninth Circuit on January 4, 2011.
 Humetewa was one of four Arizona judicial nominees announced by Obama that day who were chosen in consultation with Republican senators John McCain and Jeff Flake.
-On February 27, 2014 her nomination was reported out of the Senate Judiciary committee.
-On May 12, 2014 Senate Majority Leader Harry Reid filed for cloture on the nomination.
-On Wednesday May 14, 2014 the United States Senate invoked cloture on her nomination by a 64–34 vote.
-Later that day her nomination was confirmed by a 96–0 vote, with three Democrats and 1 Republican not voting.
+On February 27, 2014, her nomination was reported out of the Senate Judiciary committee.
+On May 12, 2014, Senate Majority Leader Harry Reid filed for cloture on the nomination.
+On May 14, 2014, the United States Senate invoked cloture on her nomination by a 64–34 vote.
+Later that day, her nomination was confirmed by a 96–0 vote, with three Democrats and 1 Republican not voting.
 She received her judicial commission on May 16, 2014.

-2016 and 2020 United States Supreme Court vacancies
+2016 United States Supreme Court vacancy

 Following the death of Justice Antonin Scalia in February 2016, Humetewa was mentioned as a possible consensus nominee for a vacancy on the United States Supreme Court, considered able to make it through the Republican-controlled Senate.

-In early 2020, it was revealed that Humetewa was on President Donald Trump's shortlist of prospective nominees should a vacancy open up on the Court.
-Ruth Bader Ginsburg died on September 18, 2020, and the nomination eventually went to Indiana's Amy Coney Barrett.

 Personal life

 Humetewa is an enrolled member of the Hopi Nation.
-She is the daughter of Donald A. and Ella Mary Humetewa, and is married to Miguel Juarez.
 As of October 2021, she is the fourth Native-American federal judge actively serving on the bench.